danimilani/danimilani/README.md

 ## I'm Daniella Milani!

-📈  I work in the stock market and I'm currently studying Web Development.
+📈  I work in Financial Services and I'm currently learning to code.

 🤓  I'm a Tech lover and I love to learn new things!